 In a nutshell, a brand archetype is just the personality that you assign to your brand.
 Psychologist Carl Jung created the concept of archetypes, identifying twelve different types.
 Each archetype is an ideal model of a type or group or a typecast character.
 (Think of Captain Jack Sparrow as the archetypal Outlaw, or Dorothy from the Wizard of Oz as the archetypal Innocent.)

 Every archetype represents fundamental human desires, and when you associate your brand with an archetype, you’re tapping into deep emotions that motivate your customers.
-A co-worker and I can explain more in this video:

 For example, we once worked with a paving company out of the Chicagoland area to help them develop a brand that truly represented their more than sixty-year-old, family-owned company.